 Joining an Overland group is a two-step process.
-During the first step, Placement, we determine whether or not there is space available.
-During the second step, Admissions Review, we carefully review each applicant’s Admission Review Forms to determine whether or not they qualify for admission.
+During the first step, Placement, we determine whether or not there is space available and, if so, tentatively hold a place for the student pending the Admissions Review process.
+During the second step, Admissions Review, we carefully review each applicant’s Admission Review Forms to determine whether or not they qualify for admission in our sole judgment and discretion -- it's important to note that admissions at Overland is selective, is based upon our thorough review of these forms, and, as a result, we are not open to the general public (instead, we work hard to make admissions decisions that are right for our applicants and for our programs).
 The following is a description of the process; please call us with any questions or concerns that you have—and thank you for your interest in Overland!

 We receive applications throughout the fall; many programs fill as early as mid-January, and others will have space available until later in the spring.
 Our advice is to apply online as soon as you are ready.
 After mid-January, we encourage families to apply even if there is a chance that your first choice may not be available as we frequently open additional sections of programs if we can.
 Please note that your $795 deposit is completely refundable if your first choice program is not available.

-Apply online using a credit card for the $795 deposit by clicking the link below (please note that we only accept checks for the final balance).
+Apply online using a credit card for the $795 deposit by clicking the link below.
 Applications are reviewed in the order in which they are submitted (we do not hold spots over the phone).

 Good food (and plenty of it!), excellent nutrition and fun are the goals of Overland's meals.
 Each group buys, prepares and eats all of its meals together.
 Our students, with their leaders' supervision, prepare all meals.
 At Overland, meals are a group experience.
 It is one of the many ways we foster connection with and consideration for our group members.